1102131860/CPT106/README.md

 <li>While adding a new dish to the menu, make sure the dish ID and name will not be repeated; when customer is ordering dishes, make sure that’s not repeated either</li>
 <li>Customer user can browse the menu, order dishes and check-out</li>
 <li>Provides different authority to different type of users</li>

+There are UML diagram and flowchart to illustrate the strcuture and operation of the system